kohr-h/variable_lp_paper/README.md

 ## Optional dependencies

-The following packages are not hard dependencies, but they are needed for certain functionality in the library or in the examples:
+The following packages are no hard dependencies, but they are needed for certain functionality in the library or in the examples:

     conda install cython numba pygpu scipy pillow imageio matplotlib